 In May of 2012, Andrew was diagnosed with early stage prostate cancer.
-With early detection, he was able to tackle the disease, and with the successful outcome, was able to become a graduate.
-He is now active in driving the Man Van for the Prostate Cancer Centre and is an advocate for early detection of the disease.
+With early detection, he was able to tackle the disease, and with the successful outcome, he became a graduate.
+He is now active in driving the MAN VAN for Calgary’s Prostate Cancer Centre and is an advocate for early detection of the disease.

-He is now the Clinical Assistant Professor and Chief of Urology in the Department of Surgery at the University of Calgary and Fellowship Director for Reconstructive and Functional Urology, and is co-founder and director of vesia [Alberta Bladder Centre].
+Kevin is now the Clinical Assistant Professor and former Chief of Urology in the Department of Surgery at the University of Calgary and Fellowship Director for Reconstructive and Functional Urology, and is co-founder and director of vesia [Alberta Bladder Centre].

-Dr. Carlson is a valued member on the medical advisory board with the Prostate Cancer Centre, and was a past member of the Continuing Professional Development Committee of the Canadian Urological Association and The Canadian Continence Foundation.
+Dr. Carlson is a valued member on the medical advisory board with Calgary Prostate Cancer Centre, and was previously a member of the Continuing Professional Development Committee of the Canadian Urological Association and The Canadian Continence Foundation.
 He has spearheaded the development of numerous national education programs for physicians, and also co-founded a number of internet-based medical education and communication products.

 Ms. Chakravarti recently joined Inter Pipelines Ltd. as the lead of Information Technology.
 Foregoing her recent position, she served as the Chief Transformation Officer for TransAlta Corporation, and Vice President of Information Technology for five years and was responsible for guiding TransAlta to leading-edge technological changes.
 Prior to her tenure at TransAlta, Nipa was the Vice President of Customer Service at FortisAlberta, and also worked as the Senior Consulting Manager at KPMG.

-Nipa also holds a Bachelor of Commerce degree from Queen’s University and is a CPA, CA. Her extensive experience and strong understanding of business and finance will be indispensable to our organization as she joins the Prostate Cancer Centre board in 2018.
+Nipa also holds a Bachelor of Commerce degree from Queen’s University and is a CPA, CA. She joined the Calgary Prostate Cancer Centre Board of Directors in 2018.
+Her extensive experience and strong understanding of business and finance are indispensable to the organization.

 Community support is an important part of Remington’s mandate.
 For the past 10 years, Cody has been actively involved in the fight against prostate cancer through the annual Remington Charity Golf Classic invitational golf tournament.
-Since its inception, the tournament has raised over $3 million for the Prostate Cancer Centre.
-Cody is the chairman of the board for this tournament and is honoured to be able to further support the PCC by serving on the board.
+Since its inception, the tournament has raised over $3 million for Calgary’s Prostate Cancer Centre (PCC).
+Cody is the Chairman of the Board for this tournament and is honoured to be able to further support the PCC by serving on the Board of Directors.

 Dr. Donnelly is a staff Urologist at the Southern Alberta Institute of Urology.
-He’s a Clinical Associate Professor at the University of Calgary and is Co-founder of Calgary’s Prostate Cancer Centre.
+He’s a Clinical Associate Professor at the University of Calgary and is the Co-founder of Calgary Prostate Cancer Centre (PCC).
 Dr. Donnelly completed his Urology training in Dublin, Ireland and Edmonton, Alberta.
 His area of special interest is prostate cancer, and he is an internationally recognized authority on the role of cryosurgery in this field.

-The rapid access clinic model and the educational forums for newly diagnosed patients were initiated by Dr. Donnelly at the Prostate Cancer Centre.
+The rapid access clinic model and the educational forums for newly diagnosed patients at the PCC were initiated by Dr. Donnelly.
 He also runs the clinical trials unit at the Centre.
 Dr. Donnelly has served and continues to serve on many provincial, national, and international committees in urology, and is co-chair of the Alberta Prostate Cancer Research Consortium.

 On December 8, 2015, Dr. Donnelly received Prostate Cancer Canada’s Pathfinder Award.
 This award recognizes individuals who have made a significant contribution to helping men and their families deal with prostate cancer.

 Dr. John Dushinski (‘84 BSc (Spec), ’91 MD,) specializes in endourology, treating kidney stones, and other urinary problems through minimally invasive procedures.
 John operates out of the Rockyview General Hospital, maintaining one of the largest practices in the city.
-From 2002 to 2010, he served as chief of urology surgery for the Calgary Health Region, and from 2007 to 2010, as chief of surgery at the Rockyview Hospital.
-John’s reputation in the field of volunteer medical service is outstanding; travelling to the West Bank to perform surgery on Palestinian patients 5 times.
+From 2002 to 2010, he served as Chief of Urology Surgery for the Calgary Health Region, and from 2007 to 2010, as Chief of Surgery at the Rockyview Hospital.
+John’s reputation in the field of volunteer medical service is outstanding and he has travelled to the West Bank to perform surgery on Palestinian patients 5 times.

-Today, John continues to contribute to his community as valued a member of Calgary’s Prostate Cancer Centre board, which he has supported since 2013.
+Today, John continues to contribute to his community as valued a member of the Calgary Prostate Cancer Centre Board of Directors, which he has supported since 2013.

 Dr. Eric Hyndman obtained his medical degree at the University of Calgary and received his PhD in medical sciences investigating cardiovascular genetics.
 He then pursued a fellowship at Johns Hopkins in Urologic Oncology, and is now an active Urologic Surgeon at the Southern Alberta Institute of Urology.

-He also has an active and expanding research program investigating both prostate and bladder cancers.
-In particular, he leads the active surveillance program with the Prostate Cancer Centre, aiming to determine the causes of progression to this aggressive disease within the population of Calgary.
-Dr. Hyndman has been an active medical member of the Prostate Cancer Centre Board since 2016, and his skills and depth of expertise continues to be an invaluable asset to our organization.
+Dr. Hyndman has an active and expanding research program investigating both prostate and bladder cancers.
+He leads the active surveillance program at Calgary Prostate Cancer Centre (PCC), aiming to determine the causes of progression to this aggressive disease within the population of Calgary.
+He has been an active medical member of the PCC Board of Directors since 2016.
+His skills and depth of expertise continue to be invaluable assets to our organization.

-Born and raised in Calgary, Rick moved east to pursue an undergraduate degree in Science at the Royal Military College of Canada in Kingston, Ontario.
-After serving four years in the Royal Canadian Navy, he returned to university and earned a post-graduate degree in Business.
-Rick returned to Calgary to commence a career in Human Resources, moving progressively into more senior roles in both management consulting and corporate sectors.
+Born and raised in Calgary, Rick moved out east to pursue an undergraduate degree in Science at the Royal Military College of Canada in Kingston, Ontario.
+After serving four years in the Royal Canadian Navy, he went back to university and earned a post-graduate degree in Business.
+Rick returned to Calgary to start a career in Human Resources, moving progressively into more senior roles in both management consulting and corporate sectors.

 Rick has contributed to several not-for-profit boards during his career.
-Without exception, he has enjoyed interacting with other volunteer board members and with the leadership teams in tackling the many, and varied, challenges each organization faced.
-He joined the Calgary Prostate Cancer Centre board of directors in 2014 and is unwavering in his passion for delivering high quality care to men and their families in times of need.
+He has enjoyed interacting with other volunteer Board members and with leadership teams to tackle the many varied challenges of each organization.
+He joined the Calgary Prostate Cancer Centre Board of Directors in 2014 and is unwavering in his passion for delivering high-quality care to men and their families in times of need.

 Dr. Spaner is a specialist in diagnostic radiology at Mayfair Diagnostics where she became a partner in 2003.
-She has provided medical imaging and specialized radiology services in Calgary, across Southern Alberta, Saskatchewan, the Yukon and the North West Territories.
+She has provided medical imaging and specialized radiology services in Calgary and across Southern Alberta, Saskatchewan, the Yukon, and the North West Territories.